 - You can substitute any size pasta but I think the small or medium sizes work best.
 For a healthier dish try whole wheat, lentil or chickpea pasta.

-- Are there any tricks for making easy-peel hard-boiled eggs?
-Hard-boiled eggs are easiest to peel right after they’ve finished cooling.
+- Hard-boiled eggs are easiest to peel right after they’ve finished cooling.
 Cooling causes the egg to contract slightly in its shell.

-- Try this easy recipe to make perfect easy-peel hard-boiled eggs, every time!
-Also, eggs that are 7-10 days old are easier to peel, while fresh eggs are often more difficult.
+- Eggs that are 7-10 days old are easier to peel, while fresh eggs are often more difficult.
 Giving eggs time to breathe and take in air helps separate the membranes from the shell, making them easier to peel.

 Macaroni Egg Salad